sugoh/antisocial-webapp/README.md

 # AntisocialNetworkFrontend
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses an [Express](http://www.react.express/) backend.<br />
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses an [Express](http://www.react.express/) backend.
 The package manager used is NPM.

 ## Troubleshooting Heroku deployment errors

 Heroku deployment is finicky.
 Try these steps if you see error messages despite a successful build.<br />
 First, ensure you are running the app in production mode.
-To do so, go to package.json and check that `scripts` matches the following:
+To do so, go to `package.json` and check that `scripts` matches the following:

 ```javascript
 "scripts": {